List of supporting Arrow characters: Shado

 Shado (portrayed by Celina Jade) is the daughter of Yao Fei.
 She helps train Oliver in archery and martial arts while on Lian Yu in the season one flashbacks; they eventually become lovers during the season two flashbacks.
 She is killed by Ivo causing Slade, who had secretly been in love with her, to blame Oliver for her death and vows revenge.
 She later appears in Slade's hallucinations in the present time.
 Jade also portrayed Shado's twin sister, Mei, who Oliver meets in Hong Kong during a season three flashback.
 She also appears as a hallucination in season four during Oliver's second stay on Lian Yu.

 Evelyn Sharp / Artemis

 Evelyn Crawford Sharp (portrayed by Madison McLaughlin) is a woman who takes up the mantle of the Black Canary following Laurel's death, eventually settling on the name Artemis.
-She becomes one of the new recruits of Team Arrow despite her moral ambiguity, but ultimately betrays the team to Prometheus after learning about the List and Oliver's former identity as the Arrow.
+After imitating Black Canary, she ran afoul of Arrow after threatening revenge on Damien Darhk.
+She becomes one of the new recruits of Team Arrow despite her moral ambiguity and hatred for H.I.V.E., but ultimately betrays the team to Prometheus after learning about the List and Oliver's former identity as the Arrow.
 She is on Lian Yu when it was blown up by Prometheus, with her fate never revealed.

 Mark Shaw

-Mark Shaw (portrayed by David Cubitt) is an A.R.G.U.S. operative in Corto Maltese who crosses paths with Diggle, and will eventually be known as "Manhunter".
+Mark Shaw (portrayed by David Cubitt.
+In the third-season episode "Corto Maltese", he is the liaison A.R.G.U.S. agent to Corto Maltese, who has gone off the grid and is unreachable.
+Lyla Michaels asks John Diggle to check-up on Shaw while he visits the island.
+Diggle finds Shaw who is in the midst of a critical undercover mission with a local cartel and offers him to help.
+Soon after, Shaw betrays him and steals an A.R.G.U.S. thumbdrive.
+Oliver Queen, Roy Harper and Diggle ambush the trade between Shaw and the cartel.
+After Diggle defeats him, Shaw claims Amanda Waller drove him to his insubordination.
+Shaw begged Diggle to tell Waller he killed Shaw so Shaw can go back to living a normal life.
+Diggle, knowing full well what Waller was capable of, knocked him out but agreed to do so.
+In "Al Sah-him", it is revealed that he became ally to H.I.V.E. and, under the orders from Damien Darhk, went to Corto Maltese to draw A.R.G.U.S. agents and obtain secret files.